rcap107/forecasting/objectives.md

 - TabICL or TabPFN on calendar + exogenous features (without lag features).

 - Use skore at some points?
 Maybe not for this iteration.

+## Exercises

+- Adapt the main skrub pipeline to treat weather data as past covariates instead of future covariates.

+- Exercise: show how to use subsampling.